Nissedal Municipality: Geography

 Nisser is the largest lake in Telemark County, and one of 1,750 lakes in Nissedal.

 The river Storåna and Skuggenatten mountain.

 Nissedal is a municipality covering an area of 905.17 km2 in Telemark County.
-The municipality is bordered by the municipalities of Fyresdal to the west, Kviteseid to the north, Drangedal to the east (also in Telemark) and it is bordered by Gjerstad, Vegårshei, and Åmli municipalities to the south (in Agder county).
+The municipality is bordered by Fyresdal Municipality to the west, Kviteseid Municipality to the north, Drangedal Municipality to the east (also in Telemark) and it is bordered by Gjerstad Municipality, Vegårshei Municipality, and Åmli Municipality to the south (in Agder county).
 It is centered on the less rugged eastern shore of the large lake Nisser.
 Nisser Lake, which is approximately 40 km in length and 250 m deep, is the largest in the county and the seventh-largest lake in Norway.

 Nissedal is one of the municipalities with the most vacation homes in Norway.
 Nissedal is home to three times more cabins than residential homes as of 2018: 2,350 vacation cabins and 735 houses.

 The only urban area in Nissedal is the village of Treungen (which includes Tveitsund), but the other notable villages include Felle, Nordbygda, Fjone, and Kyrkjebygda.
 While the village of Treungen is by far the largest settlement (with a population of about 500), Felle with 100 residents is the second-largest settlement in Nissedal.
 Treungen is located by the southernmost part of the lake Nisser.
 Treungen lies where the river Nidelva begins, a river that flows by Haugsjåhund, Åmli, and Arendal before discharging into the ocean near Arendal.
 Treungen is surrounded by tall mountains such as Baremlandsfjellet (Skuggenatten), Sollifjell, Husfjell, and Skålefjell.

 The Telemark Road (Norwegian National Road 41) passes through Treungen and Kyrkjebygda on the east side of the lake.

-The highest peak in the municipality is Førheinutane at 1049 m.
+The highest point in the municipality is the 1040.13 m tall mountain Førheinutane, located on the border with Fyresdal Municipality.